 - Position Cup.
 Position a single cup, bottom down, six to eight inches from one corner of your packing paper.
 Pull the nearest corner of the paper up and over the cup.

 - Add another Cup.
 Nest a second cup inside the first cup, with the paper between the two.

 - Pull and Tuck.
 Pull the two side corners up and over, one at a time, and tuck them inside the second cup.

 - Roll and Pack.
 Hold the two cups together and roll them to the remaining corner.
 Place cups in a vertical position, lips down, near the top of the box.
 Do not stack heavy items on top of the cups.

 Wrap delicate cups, like china, one at a time.
 Stuff antique glass and other china pieces with crumpled tissue and wrap them individually as well.

 Glasses and stemware.

-- Lay the item on the corner of the packing paper and roll it one or two full rotations (depending on size).
+- Roll Them Up.
+Lay the item on the corner of the packing paper and roll it one or two full rotations (depending on size).
 Pull the sides of the packing paper up and over the item and continue rolling to the far corner.
 You may use corrugated paper if you want added protection.

-- Place glasses and stemware toward the top of the box.
+- Pack and Label.
+Place glasses and stemware toward the top of the box.
 (Place heavier items—dishware, pitchers, etc.—toward the bottom.)
 Position glasses vertically with lips down—never on their sides.
 As you pack each layer of a box, use crumpled packing paper for a snug fit with no gaps.
 Mark boxes Fragile, using labels supplied by your Atlas Agent.

 The above fundamentals for packing dishware, cups, and glassware have similar applications for packing other household items.